codedhola/codedhola/README.md

 - 👋 Hi, I’m  ***@codedhola***
-- 🌱 A Backend Developer
+- 🌱 A Fullstack Developer
-- 🖥 Stack based on express-nodejs(framework), mySql and postgres(Sql) and Mongodb(noSql)
+- 🖥 Stack based on express-nodejs(framework), mySql and nosql, python and react
-- 😎 Currently Building stuffs from scratch and also Currently learning React and Python
+- 😎 Currently advancing my knowledge on React and Python
-- 🖥 Backend and devops cloud engineer in view
+- 🖥 fullstack and devops cloud engineer in view
 - 💞️ collaborating on open source project
 - 📫 Reach me on twitter ***[@codedhola_](https://twitter.com/codedhola_)***